-- 12. Where cleaning solvents containing VOC are not received in bulk, the lids of the containers shall only be removed when the container is next to the cleaning machine ready for filling.
-Cleaning solvents shall be obtained in containers of a size which allows the entire container to be emptied into the machine at each topping up.
-Once emptied the lid of the container shall be replaced securely. - 13.
-Spot cleaning with organic solvents or organic solvent borne preparations shall not be carried unless they are the only method of treating a particular stain on a material to be cleaned. - 14.
-The dry cleaning machine loading door shall be kept closed when not in use. - 15.
-The dry cleaning machine loading door shall be closed before the start-up of the machine, and kept closed at all times through the drying and cleaning cycle. - (a) All machines installed shall have interlocks to prevent start-up of the machine until the loading door is closed and to prevent opening of the loading door until the machine cycle has finished and the cage has stopped rotating. - (b) All machines installed shall have interlocks to automatically shut down the machine under any of the following conditions: cooling water shortage, failure of the cooling ability of the still condenser, failure of the cooling ability of the refrigeration system or failure in the machine heating system resulting in the inability to dry the load. - 16.
-The still, button trap and lint filter doors shall be closed before the start-up of the machine and kept closed at all times through the drying and cleaning cycle. - (a) All machines installed shall have interlocks to automatically shut down the machine in the still, button trap and lint filter doors are not properly closed - 17.
-The still shall have a thermostatic control device or equivalent with which to set a maximum temperature, in accordance with manufactures' recommendations for the solvent used. - 18.
-The heat source shall automatically switch off at the end of the distillation process. - 19.
-The machine shall have a spillage tray with a volume greater than 110% of the volume of the largest single tank within the machine. - 20.
-All machines shall have a secondary water separator to minimise potential solvent losses. - 21.
-Prior to disposal, containers contaminated with solvent shall be stored with the lids securely fastened to minimise emissions from residues during storage prior to disposal, and labelled so that all that handle them are aware of their contents.
+- 13. Where cleaning solvents containing VOC are not received in bulk they shall be stored: - (a) In the containers they were supplied in with the lid securely fastened at all times other than when in use. - (b) Within spillage collectors, of suitable size, made of imperious and corrosion-proof materials. - (c) With access restricted to only appropriately trained staff. - (d) The lids of the containers shall only be removed when the container is next to the cleaning machine ready for filling. - (e) Cleaning solvents shall be obtained in containers of a size which allows the entire container to be emptied into the machine at each topping up. - (f) Once emptied the lid of the container shall be replaced. - 14.
+Spot cleaning with organic solvents or organic solvent borne preparations shall only be carried out if no other method of treating a particular stain on the material to be cleaned is available. - 15.
+The dry cleaning machine loading door shall be kept closed when not in use. - 16.
+The dry cleaning machine loading door shall be closed before the start-up of the machine and kept closed at all times though the drying and cleaning cycle. - (a) All machines installed after 19 May 2005 shall have interlocks to prevent start-up of the machine until the loading door is closed and to prevent opening of the loading door until the machine cycle has finished and the case has stopped rotating. - (b) All machines installed 19 May 2005 shall have interlocks to automatically shut down the machine under any of the following conditions: cooling water shortages, failure of the cooling ability of the still condenser, failure of the cooling ability of the refrigeration system or failure in the machine heating system resulting in the ability to dry the load. - 17.
+The still, button trap and lint filter doors shall be closed before the start-up of the machine and kept closed at all times through the drying and cleaning cycle. - (a) All machines installed after 19 May 2005 shall have interlocks to automatically shut down the machine if the still, button trap and lint filter doors are not properly closed. - 18.
+The still shall have a thermostatic control device or equivalent with which to set a maximum temperature, in accordance with manufacturers' recommendations for the solvent used. - 19.
+All new, and substantially refurbished machines, shall have a spillage tray with a volume greater than 110% of the volume of the largest single tank within the machine. - 20.
+All machines installed after 19 May 2005 shall have a secondary water separator to minimise potential solvent lasses.
+Where this is not an integral part of the machine then the operator shall select and install a method that will achieve an equivalent degree of separation.